-Appendix 2: College policy on research misconduct
+16. Appendix 2 College policy on research misconduct

-The College considers any allegation of research misconduct to be a matter of great concern and will investigate any such allegation fully.
-Given its international reputation and status, the College has a responsibility to the scientific community and to the public at large and therefore, where appropriate, will make public the outcome of any such investigation.
+The University considers any allegation of research misconduct to be a matter of great concern and will investigate any such allegation fully.
+Given its international reputation and status, Imperial has a responsibility to the scientific community and to the public at large and therefore, where appropriate, will make public the outcome of any such investigation.